 According to Akamai and the Internet Society, the internet aka public networks will run out of Internet Protocol version 4 addresses by November of this year.
 So what does that mean, right?
-Well every public device, including cellphones, that are attached to the public internet in one way shape or form have a public IP address associated to them.
+Well, every public device, including cellphones, that are attached to the public internet in one-way shape or form have a public IP address associated with them.
 The original IPv4 was only designed to hold a maximum of 4 billion unique usable addresses, whelp guess what?
 With everything now “connected” we are running out.
-In the mid 90’s IPv6 was created yet it has not be widely adopted or deployed, because of the compatibility and hardware requirements.
+In the mid-’90s IPv6 was created yet it has not been widely adopted or deployed, because of the compatibility and hardware requirements.

 Three hundred and forty undecillion, two hundred and eighty-two decillion, three hundred and sixty-six nonillion, nine hundred and twenty octillion, nine hundred and thirty-eight septillion, four hundred and sixty-three sextillion, four hundred and sixty-three quintillion, three hundred and seventy-four quadrillion, six hundred and seven trillion, four hundred and thirty-one billion, seven hundred and sixty-eight million, two hundred and eleven thousand, four hundred and fifty-six Ip addresses.
 Or you could just say 2 to the 128th power.

 When is IPV6 happening?